isaacs/node-glob/README.md

 and `[.symbol.]` (collating symbol) style class patterns are _not_ supported by this implementation.

+### Repeated Slashes

+Patterns that have excess `/` characters between non-magic portions will have their excess `/` characters preserved in the result.
+That is, empty path portions in the pattern will match the parent directory, be appended to the parent path with a `/`, and returned.

+Empty path portions immediately following any "magic" glob pattern will be omitted.

+This is by design to match the behavior of the Bash shell.

 ### Comments and Negation

 Previously, this module let you mark a pattern as a "comment" if